nylira/nylira/en/profile/index.markdown

   </ul>
 </aside>

-I read Hacker News religiously--and possibly too much, for my own good.
-I know very well the type of designer I am not.
-The kind who only uses Photoshop and hands you PSDs to slice.
+Hacker News is my favorite hangout.
+I know very well the type of designer I am not: the kind who only knows Photoshop, and hands you PSDs to slice.
 I cringe at the word 'slice'.
-I believe it's incredible waste of developer time.
-I've done my own 'slicing' of other people's work, and it's laughable how little they understand about how the web works.
+I believe it's an astonishing waste of valuable developer time.
+I've done 'slicing' of my own, and it's both amusing and frustrating how little PSD designers understand about the architecture of the web.

-CSS and HTML should be provided by your designers.
+CSS and HTML (or template code) should be provided by your designer.
 If they care so much about pixel perfection, they should be laying the bricks themselves.
-And with a better understanding of what HTML can or cannot do, they gain the ability to bend it to their will.
-Good designers flourish under creative restraints.
-Bad designers shirk away.
+And with a better understanding of the limitations of CSS, they gain the ability to bend it to their will.
+Exceptional designers will flourish under creative restraints.
+Poor designers shirk away.

 Are you looking for someone who cares as much about pixels as you do about code?

-## Say hello to your match
+## Say hello to your match.

 I'm a visual designer who codes in vi.
 All my projects are sandboxed into Ubuntu Virtualbox images, which I access through SSH.
-You might not believe it, but I design entire sites through terminals.
+You might not believe it, but I design entire sites using only the OS X Terminal.
 This website, in fact, is a static site powered by Jekyll and maintained with Github.

 These days, I mostly use Photoshop as a glorified color picker.

+That said, I try avoid writing plain CSS, too.
+Cascading style sheets are verbose by design, and I do whatever I can to reduce the number of characters I need to type.
+My current CSS preprocessor of choice is [Stylus](http://learnboost.github.com/stylus/).
+It's fantastic and will keep away the onset of RSI for another few years.

 ## The creative process